chpc-tech-eval/scc/tutorial1/README.md

 You have successfully completed you first HPL benchmark.

-# Utlizing the CPUFreq Subsystem using CPU power
+# Utlizing The CPUFreq Subsystem Using CPU Power

 CPU performance scaling enables the operating system to scale the CPU frequency up or down in order to save power or improve performance.
 Scaling can be done automatically in response to system load, adjust itself in response to ACPI events, or be manually changed by user space programs.
 Our tools of choice is `cpupower`.

-`cpupower` comes default on many linux distributions
+ *`cpupower` comes default on many linux distributions*

 The Linux kernel offers CPU performance scaling via the CPUFreq subsystem, which defines two layers of abstraction:<br />
 * **Scaling Governors** implement the algorithms to compute the desired CPU frequency, potentially based off of the system's needs.<br />